 Design Most Recently Used Queue - Problem

-Design a special queue-like data structure that automatically moves the most recently accessed element to the end of the queue.
-Think of it as a smart queue that keeps frequently used items at the back for easier access patterns.
+Design a queue-like data structure that moves the most recently used element to the end of the queue.

 Input & Output